Anal Cancer

 Structures of the anus

-The anus is connected to the rectum by the anal canal.
-The anal canal has two ring-shaped muscles (called sphincter muscles) that keep the anus closed and prevent stool from leaking out.
+The anus connects to the rectum by the anal canal.
+Two ring-shaped sphincter muscles in the anal canal keep the anus closed and keep stool from leaking out.
 The anal canal is about 1-1/2 to 2 inches (about 3 to 5 cm) long and goes from the rectum to the anal verge.
-The anal verge is where the canal connects to the outside skin at the anus.
-This skin around the anal verge is called the perianal skin (previously called the anal margin).
+The anal verge connects the canal to the outside skin at the anus.
+This skin surrounding the anal verge, that is within 5 cm radius from the anal verge, is called the perianal skin.

 The cells of the anal canal change as they go from the rectum to the anal verge:

-• Cells above the anal canal (in the rectum) and in the part of the anal canal close to the rectum are shaped like tiny columns.
+• Cells above the anal canal (in the rectum) and in the part of the anal canal close to the rectum are shaped like tiny columns and are called glandular cells.

 • Most cells near the middle of the anal canal are shaped like cubes and are called transitional cells.
 This area is called the transitional zone.